baskargroup/SEARS/README.md

 * Data Complexity Management: Handles diverse, multi-modal data types (metadata, numerical results, raw experimental files).

 * FAIR Compliance: Ensures data is Findable, Accessible, Interoperable, and Reusable through structured metadata and standard ```json``` format.
+You can download your experiments in ```FAIR``` format by just 1-click and upload it to any platform that accepts FAIR data.

 * Real-Time Collaboration: Supports seamless multi-laboratory collaboration powered via a very rich and intuitive interface, centralized storage and data security protocols that prevent data loss.